 Assunta joined Chambers in late 2010.
-Previously, she practiced as a barrister from Chambers in London and Manchester.
-She also practiced as a barrister within the employment teams at Lawfords and Mace & Jones solicitors.
+Previously, she practised as a barrister from Chambers in London and Manchester.
 Immediately before joining Chambers, she was a Senior Law Lecturer at Manchester Metropolitan University.

 RECENT CASES OF INTEREST